Thin-filament pyrometry

-Thin filament pyrometry (TFP) is an optical method used to measure temperatures.
+Thin-filament pyrometry (TFP) is an optical method used to measure temperatures.
 It involves the placement of a thin filament in a hot gas stream.
 Radiative emissions from the filament can be correlated with filament temperature.
 Filaments are typically silicon carbide (SiC) fibers with a diameter of 15 micrometres.
 Temperatures of about 800–2500 K can be measured.

 History

-TFP was first used by V. Vilimpoc and L.P.
-Goss (1988).
-A recent paper using TFP is Maun et al. (2007).
+TFP in flames was first used by Vilimpoc et al. (1988).
+More recently, this was demonstrated by Pitts (1996), Blevins et al. (1999), and Maun et al. (2007).

 Technique

 The typical TFP apparatus consists of a flame or other hot gas stream, a filament, and a camera.

 Advantages

 TFP has several advantages, including the ability to simultaneously measure temperatures along a line and minimal intrusiveness.
 Most other forms of pyrometry are not capable of providing gas-phase temperatures.

 Drawbacks

 Calibration is required.
 Calibration typically is performed with a thermocouple.
 Both thermocouples and filaments require corrections in estimating gas temperatures from probe temperatures.
 Also, filaments are fragile and typically break after about an hour in a flame.